 Qualified leasehold improvement property.
-Generally, this is any improvement to an interior part of a building (placed in service before January 1, 2010) that is nonresidential real property, provided all of the requirements discussed in chapter 3 under Qualified leasehold improvement property are met.
+Generally, this is any improvement to an interior part of a building that is nonresidential real property, provided all of the requirements discussed in chapter 3 under Qualified leasehold improvement property are met.

 In addition, an improvement made by the lessor does not qualify as qualified leasehold improvement property to any subsequent owner unless it is acquired from the original lessor by reason of the lessor's death or in any of the following types of transactions.